MariusArmand/ProjectCryptoGains/README.md

 ## Requirements
 - **API Access**: Users must have one of the [CoinDesk Data](https://developers.coindesk.com/pricing/) API licenses tailored to their needs for real-time price data

-- **Local Currency**: Optimized and tested for Euro (EUR); USD support is available but requires thorough testing for accuracy
+**Note**: Optimized and tested for Euro (EUR); USD support is available but requires thorough testing for accuracy

 ## Usage

-### Setup
-- Ensure you have a valid API key from CoinDesk Data

 ### Data Import
-- Import your transaction history from Kraken FX or use the manual CSV format
+- Import your ledgers from Kraken FX and/or import manual ledgers

 ### Execution
-Run the tool to process transactions and calculate:
+Let PCG process your data to generate the following reports:
 - Ledgers
 - Trades
 - Gains